-We will cover reasonable charges for Urgent Care Services received from Plan Providers and Plan Facilities within the Service Area
+We will cover charges for Urgent Care Services received from Plan Providers and Plan Facilities within the Service Area.
+You will not incur any additional cost sharing for Urgent Care Services beyond that which is indicated in your Summary of Cost Shares.

-If you require Urgent Care Services, please call your Primary Care Plan Provider as follows:
+If you require Urgent Care Services please call your Primary Care Plan Provider as follows:

-If your Primary Care Plan Physician is located at a Plan Medical Center, please contact us at 1-800-777-7902 or 711 (TTY).
+If your Primary Care Plan Physician is located at a Plan Medical Center please contact us at 1-800-777-7902 or 711 (TTY).